jnakrani/license-verification-ml/README.md

 pip install -r requirements.txt
 ```

-4. Create a `.env` file in the project directory and set the `TESSERACT_PATH` variable to the path of your Tesseract OCR executable.
+4. Copy a `.env.example` to `.env` file in the project directory and set the `TESSERACT_PATH` variable to the path of your Tesseract OCR executable.
 For example:
 ```
 TESSERACT_PATH=/path/to/tesseract
 ```